jeroenjanssens/jeroenjanssens.github.io/_posts/2013-09-19-seven-command-line-tools-for-data-science.markdown

 date:   2013-09-19 12:00:00
 ---

-*Join the [discussion on Hacker News](https://news.ycombinator.com/item?id=6412190)!
-Tools suggested by others can be found at the bottom of the post.*
+*Tools suggested by others can be found at the bottom of the post.*

 Data science is [OSEMN](http://www.dataists.com/2010/09/a-taxonomy-of-data-science/) (pronounced as awesome).
 That is, it involves Obtaining, Scrubbing, Exploring, Modeling, and iNterpreting data.